TaiwoEnoch/Maths_App/README.md

 # 📖 [Math-Magician] <a name="about-project"></a>

-This is the first project of the Math Maths App application.
-I set up the environment and tools needed to develop a React application.
-In the following projects, I will develop the actual application.
+This is a Maths app developed to perform some arithmetic calculations.

 ## 🛠 Built With <a name="built-with"></a>